Dear readers of ADxS.org, please forgive the disruption.

 • Chlorpyrifos (plant protection product)

-A more complete listing can be found at Prenatal stressors as ADHD environmental causes In the section Environmental factors as causes of ADHD in the chapter Emergence.
+A more complete list can be found at Prenatal stressors as ADHD environmental causes In the section Environmental factors as a cause of ADHD in the chapter Emergence.

-Pets (especially medium and large dogs) are therapeutically effective and support the avoidance of stress and stress reduction and help with the automation of rules (feeding, grooming, walking).
-This is also true in the education of children with ADHD.32
+Pets (especially medium-sized and large dogs) are therapeutically effective and support the avoidance of stress and stress reduction and help with the automation of rules (feeding, grooming, walking).
+This applies to parents as well as children - with and without ADHD.37

 7. Enriched Environment

-“Environmental enrichment” is defined in terms of laboratory rodents as “a method of creating a more stimulating environment compared to the baseline.”
+“Environmental enrichment” in relation to laboratory rodents is defined as “a method of creating a more stimulating environment compared to the initial situation”.

-Multiple studies in rodents suggest that animals at increased risk (genetically or environmentally) for ADHD are less likely to develop ADHD or lower ADHD symptoms when kept in an enriched environment.35 Although such studies, by their nature, cannot be easily extrapolated to humans, this is consistent with empirical experience that rich experiences for children promote stable emotional development.
+Multiple studies on rodents indicate that animals with an increased risk of ADHD (genetic or environmental) are less likely to develop ADHD or fewer ADHD symptoms if they are kept in an enriched environment.41 Even if such studies cannot simply be transferred to humans, this is consistent with the empirical experience that rich experiences for children promote stable emotional development.

 8. Breastfeeding instead of bottle feeding

-See more at Bottle feeding increases, breastfeeding decreases ADHD risk In the article Environmental factors as a cause of ADHD in the chapter Emergence.
+Find out more at Bottle feeding increases, breastfeeding reduces ADHD risk In the article Environmental factors as a cause of ADHD in the chapter Development.

-A good level of vitamin D2 and D3 in the mother until birth has a preventive character in relation to ADHD.36
+A good level of vitamin D3 in the mother up to birth has a preventive effect on ADHD.49

 10. Administration of probiotics in the first months of life?

-A single study found that of 75 children who received a probiotic (Lactobacillus rhamnosus GG, ATCC 53103) from 0 to 6 months of age, none developed ADHD or ASD by 13 years of age, while 17% in the placebo group received an ICD 10 diagnosis of ADHD or ASD.38
+A single study found that of 75 children who received a probiotic (Lactobacillus rhamnosus GG, ATCC 53103) from 0 to 6 months of age, none developed ADHD or ASD by age 13, while in the placebo group 17% received an ADHD or ASD diagnosis according to ICD 10.51

-Although this report is very optimistic, it should not be considered robust (as is always the case in science) until it has been replicated multiple times.
+Even if this report is very optimistic, it should not be considered reliable (as is always the case in science) until it has been replicated several times.
 Until then, the treatment should be considered experimental.

 1. Kousha, Kakrodi (2019): Can Parents Improve the Quality of Life of Their Children with Attention Deficit Hyperactivity Disorder?
 Iran J Psychiatry.
 2019 Apr;14(2):154-159.